SeaHogs/tp/docs/UserGuide.md

   e.g `[p/91234567]`
 </div>

-* The NRIC must be a NRIC of an already existing patient.
+* The NRIC must be the NRIC of an already existing patient.
 * At least one of the optional fields must be provided.
 * If a prefix (i.e. `p/`, `e/`, `a/`) is included in the command, the value following it should not be empty.
-If user does not want to add a specific field, do not include its prefix in the command.
-Otherwise an error message will be shown as empty values for these fields are not allowed.
+If you does not want to add a specific field, do not include its prefix in the command.
+Otherwise, an error message will be shown as empty values for these fields are not allowed.
-* Phone numbers should only contain numeric value without any other characters, and it should be 3 to 15 digits long.
+* Phone numbers should only contain numeric values without any other characters, and it should be 3 to 15 digits long.
 * Emails should be of the format local-part@domain and adhere to the following constraints:
     1. The local-part should only contain alphanumeric characters and these special characters, excluding the parentheses, (+_.-).
 The local-part may not start or end with any special characters, and the special characters should not be adjacent to each other.
     2. This is followed by a '@' and then a domain name.
 The domain name is made up of domain labels separated by periods.